Do you dream of the day when your web site or ecommerce business will rank at the top of the search results for your targeted keywords?

 - Site traffic.
 From search results and queries to links, you can see how people are making their way to your website.

 And, that’s just the start.
-There is a lot more that you can do through your Google Webmaster Tools account.
+There is a lot more that you can do through your Google Search Console account.
 You can add as many websites to your account as you want, so don’t hold back.

-- YouTube has more than one billion users.
+- YouTube has more than two billion users as of December 2019.

 - YouTube “reaches more 18-34 and 18-49 year-olds than any cable network in the U.S.”